MrGoots/ETL_Python_Analysis/README.md

 Notes:
-Does range have an impact on buying decisions i.e. brand and or price? avg. msrp per brand for 2022, compared to max range per brand, does that correlate to demand of any specific brand in total sales?
+Does range have an impact on buying decisions i.e. brand and or price?
+Avg. msrp per brand for 2022, compared to max range per brand, does that correlate to demand of any specific brand in total sales?
-Might need to pivot hypothesis on age groups who drive demand i.e. Millenials etc.
+What age groups who drive demand i.e. Millenials etc.?
-What is the income demographic
+What is the income demographic?

 Add in YoY growth %
     line plot for comparison between vehicle types